Louisiana Creole people: Cuisine

 Louisiana Creole cuisine is recognized as a unique style of cooking originating in New Orleans, starting in the early 1700s.
 It makes use of what is sometimes called the Holy trinity: onions, celery and green peppers.
 It has developed primarily from various European, African, and Native American historic culinary influences.
 A distinctly different style of Creole or Cajun cooking exists in Acadiana.

 Gumbo (Gombô in Louisiana Creole, Gombo in Louisiana French) is a traditional Creole dish from New Orleans with French, Spanish, Native American, African, German, Italian, and Caribbean influences.
 It is a roux-based meat stew or soup, sometimes made with some combination of any of the following: seafood (usually shrimp, crabs, with oysters optional, or occasionally crawfish), sausage, chicken (hen or rooster), alligator, turtle, rabbit, duck, deer or wild boar.
 Gumbo is often seasoned with filé, which is dried and ground sassafras leaves.
 Both meat and seafood versions also include the "Holy Trinity" and are served like stew over rice.
 It developed from French colonists trying to make bouillabaisse with New World ingredients.
 Starting with aromatic seasonings, the French used onions and celery as in a traditional mirepoix, but lacked carrots, so they substituted green bell peppers.
 Africans contributed okra, traditionally grown in regions of Africa, the Middle East and Spain.
-Gombo is the Louisiana French word for okra, which is derived from a shortened version of the Bantu words kilogombó or kigambó, also guingambó or quinbombó.
+Gombo is the Louisiana French word for okra, It most likely comes from the Bambara language of West Africa in which Gombo means okra or also the Bantu words kilogombó or kigambó, also guingambó or quinbombó.
 "Gumbo" became the anglicized version of the word 'Gombo' after the English language became dominant in Louisiana.
 In Louisiana French dialects, the word "gombo" still refers to both the hybrid stew and the vegetable.

-The Choctaw contributed filé; the Spanish contributed peppers and tomatoes; and new spices were adopted from Caribbean dishes.
+The Choctaw contributed filé; while the Bambara provided okra and rice. the Spanish contributed peppers and tomatoes; and new spices were adopted from Caribbean dishes.
 The French later favored a roux for thickening.
 In the 19th century, the Italians added garlic.
-After arriving in numbers, German immigrants dominated New Orleans city bakeries, including those making traditional French bread.
-They introduced having buttered French bread as a side to eating gumbo, as well as a side of German-style potato salad.
+After German immigrants arrived in large numbers, German bakers catered to the German clientele that preferred heavier, hard-crusted bread rather than the French bread preferred by the Creole population.